VO2max workouts

-This article focuses on the practical application of different types of VO2 max workouts.
-If you want a more detailed definition of VO2max, I recommend reading: How to Improve VO2max
+This article focuses on the practical application of different VO2 max workouts.
+For a more detailed definition of VO2 max, I recommend reading How to Improve VO2 max

-The half-marathon and marathon, in contrast, are run significantly below VO2max.
-Hence, the final weeks of race preparation for longer distances are more centered around your aerobic and anaerobic threshold.
-But that doesn’t mean you should neglect VO2max.
+The half-marathon and marathon, in contrast, are run significantly below VO2 max.
+Hence, the final weeks of race preparation for longer distances are more centered around your aerobic threshold and anaerobic threshold.
+But that doesn’t mean you should neglect VO2 max.
 Both your aerobic and anaerobic thresholds are a percentage of maximal aerobic capacity.
-In other words, the faster your pace at VO2max, the faster your pace at lower intensities.
+In other words, the faster your pace at VO2 max, the faster your pace at lower intensities.
 What it does mean, however, is that aerobic capacity training happens earlier in the training cycle and is then merely maintained.

-What is true for all race distances, is that you should precede VO2max training with speed workouts in the weeks prior.
-Keep in mind VO2max is between mile and 3K pace and calls a significant percentage of your fast-twitch fibers into action.
-If you have neglected your fast twitch fibers because all you did was aerobic base training, you will certainly fall short of your potential in your VO2max workouts.
+What is true for all race distances is that you should precede VO2 max training with speed workouts in the weeks prior.
+Remember that VO2 max is between 1500m and 3K pace and calls a significant percentage of your fast-twitch fibers into action.
+If you have neglected your fast-twitch fibers because all you did was aerobic base training, you will undoubtedly fall short of your potential in your VO2 max workouts.

-Therefore I highly recommend you sprinkle your base training with short hill sprints and 200m efforts at 800 – 1500m race pace twice a week.
+Therefore, I highly recommend sprinkling your base training with short hill sprints and 200m efforts at an 800 – 1500m race pace twice a week.
 Even 100m repeats at 400m race pace if you are a 5K or 10K runner.
 You don’t have to treat them as dedicated speed sessions.
-Tag the repeats to an otherwise easy run or do them as part of a Fartlek.
+Tag the repeats to an otherwise easy run, or do them as part of a Fartlek.
 Keep the recovery periods long as repeats aim to target your neuromuscular abilities rather than your energy systems.

-Short VO2max intervals typically precede longer intervals in your training cycle.
-The advantage of short intervals is that you can maintain a pace of 100% of VO2max (vVO2max) throughout all intervals.
-The downside is that the actual time your heart is working at or near maximal aerobic capacity is rather low compared to longer intervals as it takes the heart rate about 2 minutes to reach VO2max initially.
+Short VO2 max intervals typically precede longer intervals in your training cycle.
+The advantage of short intervals is that you can maintain a pace of 100% of VO2 max (vVO2 max) throughout all intervals.
+The downside is that the actual time your heart is working at or near maximal aerobic capacity is relatively low compared to longer intervals, as it takes the heart rate about 2 minutes to reach VO2 max initially.

 6 – 10x 400m @ 1500m – 3K pace